ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 The system checks if some data captured while registering an individual using registration client is available in the document, which is uploaded using OCR (Optical Character Recognition).
 ### 3.2.2 Functional Validations
 #### 3.2.2.1 File & Document Validation
+File & Document Validation

-When the files that are received from the Registration Client, the system first check the file’s availability in the registration packet.
-If available, then verifies the documents required for an individual based on the type of registration.
-Refer below for the process:
+When the Registration Packets are received from Registration Client, the system checks if all the files listed in the packet are available.
+If available, the system verifies if the documents required for an individual are present in the packet as per the data captured.
+In order to perform this validation, the mapping of the data captured and mandatory document required can be configured by the country.
-#### A. Validates the File
-The system performs file validation by checking files availability in a packet with the file names available in the MetaInfo file as follows:
-1. Extracts the file names from the meta info file in the packet.
-2. Compares the file names with files extracted in DFS by searching for the files
-3. In case of successful comparison, updates the Registration table with "File Validation Successful".
-4. In case of unsuccessful comparison, updates the Registration table with "File Validation Failed" and marks for retry.
-#### B. Verify the Documents
-1. The system identifies a document based on application type (new registration) and applicant type (child or adult) from Packet Meta Info.
+For Example:
+1. If Name is captured the country can add a validation for Proof of Identity.
-2. If the applicant is a child and application is new registration, the system checks a Proof of Residence (POR) document availability.
+2. If Address is captured the country can add a validation for Proof of Address.
-3. If the applicant is an adult and application is new registration, the system checks a Proof of Identity (POI) and Proof of Address (POA) documents availability.
-4. If Proof of Birth (POB) is verified for both the applicant (adult or child) and application is new registration, then system checks a POB documents availability.

 #### 3.2.2.2 Introducer Validation
 #### 3.2.2.3 Deduplication – Demographic, Biometrics